Guide to essential oils

 Precautions

-• May have a stimulating effect on ovarian function, not recommended in cases of oestrogen-dependent pathologies.
+• May have a stimulating effect on ovarian function, thus stimulating estrogen.
+Not recommended in cases of estrogen-dependent pathologies: mastosis, endometriosis, fibroids, or estrogen-dependent cancer (breast, ovary, endometrium).

 • Keep out of reach of children.